dplanitzer/Serena/Commands/shell/README.md

 #### PWD

-Prints the absolute path of the current working directory.
+Returns the absolute path of the current working directory.

 #### RENAME \<source_path> \<destination_path>